ArneBinder/pytorch-ie/README.md

 ## 🥧 Concepts & Architecture

-PyTorch-IE builds on three core concepts, **📃 Document**, **🔤 ⇔ 🔢 Taskmodule**, and **🧮 Model**, that are explained in the following.
+PyTorch-IE builds on three core concepts, the **📃 Document**, the **🔤 ⇔ 🔢 Taskmodule**, and the **🧮 Model**.
 In a nutshell, the Document says how your data is structured, the Model defines your trainable logic and the Taskmodule converts from one end to the other.
 All three concepts are represented as abstract classes that should be used to derive use-case specific versions.
+In the following, they are explained in detail.

 ### 📃 Document